Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe

 Glycemic Index

 In general, nuts usually have low glycemic index values.
-The glycemic index for cashew has been calculated to be 25, while walnuts have a very low glycemic index of 7.
+However, cashews have a higher glycemic index compared to walnut.

 Weight Loss & Diets